kleinsimon/MicroStructureToolBox/README.md

 # LinearDistance
-Plugin for ImageJ to measure linear distances in binary images in X and Y direction.
+Plugin for ImageJ to measure linear distances in images in X and Y direction.
-It scans an image linewise (with a given skip distance) in both directions and finds stripes of only black or white and calculates the mean length of these stripes.
+At this time, two methods are implemented: First, the automatic scan of a binarized, two phased image.
+Second, the interactive placement of marks which will be measured afterwards (Linear Interception).

 # Application
-Used for the calcuation of mean free paths in a two phase material.
+Measure linear distances (two phases, 8 bit): Used for the calculation of mean free paths in a two phase material.
+Measure linear distances (single phase, interactive): Used for the measurement of grain size in single phase metal.

 # Dependecies
 * [ImageJ](http://rsb.info.nih.gov/ij/) (tested with ImageJ 1.50e)